 pH is a term used to define the intensity of a solution’s acid or alkaline condition.
 It is essentially a scale derived from the concentration of hydrogen ions in the solution.

-Real Tech’s pH/ORP combination sensors have been designed with a range to perform under harsh wastewater, seawater or high purity water conditions.
+Real Tech’s combination sensor has been designed with a range to perform under harsh wastewater, seawater or high purity water conditions.
 The sensor features a long life reference with an innovative technology that increases the lifetime of the probe and decreases the frequency of cartridge refill.
 Ideal for many applications, the sensor features a quick response time, minimal flow dependence and low power consumption.

 It is a crucial factor affecting all aspects of water chemistry, and therefore plays an important role in many water and wastewater treatment processes such as coagulation, disinfection, chemical precipitation, corrosion control, oxidation, and activated sludge.
 The pH scale is usually represented as ranging from 0 to 14, where pH less than 7 represents acidic conditions while pH higher than 7 represents alkaline conditions with pH 7 at 25 °C representing absolute neutrality.